MoeidHeidari/Location-based-searcher/README.md

-# Parloa anniversary
+# Company  anniversary

 ## Service description?

-parloa celebrates its company anniversary and wants to invite all customers located within a 100km radius.
+Company celebrates its company anniversary and wants to invite all customers located within a 100km radius.
 This repository hosts a solution implemented to meet the requirements of Parloa's anniversary application

 ## Prerequisites: